Positive Markov processes in Laplace duality: Introduction

-Section \ref{sec:examples} is devoted to studying specific examples, doing so from the perspective of stochastic equations with jumps.
+In Section~\ref{sec:examples} we study specific examples via stochastic equations with jumps.
 The CB processes and subordinators are for instance revisited through the lens of our duality framework.
-We then observe that several generalizations of CB processes that have been defined in the literature fall under processes fulfilling Laplace duality.
-In this vein, we explain how the latter continues to hold when adding phenomena such as collision \cite{foucartvidmar}, immigration, see Kawazu and Watanabe \cite{KAW}, or L\'evy random environment, see Bansaye et al. \cite{zbMATH06247275}, He et al. \cite{zbMATH06963718} and Palau and Pardo \cite{zbMATH06836271}.
-We then focus on a specific subclass of completely monotone Markov processes, whose Laplace dual symbols, belonging to $\mathsf{LDS}$, are baptized \textit{decomposable}.
-We give sufficient conditions for uniqueness and non-explosion of solutions to the associated stochastic equations.
-Theorem \ref{thm:generators} applies and ensures duality at the level of semigroups.
-This leads to a new generic family of stochastic equations in Laplace duality.
+We observe that several generalizations of CB processes that have been defined in the literature -- adding phenomena such as collision \cite{foucartvidmar}, immigration \cite{KAW}, or L\'evy random environment \cite{zbMATH06247275,zbMATH06963718,zbMATH06836271} -- admit Laplace duals.
+We then focus on a specific subclass of completely monotone Markov processes, whose Laplace dual symbols, belonging to $\mathsf{LDS}$, are baptized \textit{decomposable}, providing sufficient conditions for uniqueness and non-explosion of solutions to the associated stochastic equations.
+Theorem \ref{thm:generators} applies and ensures duality at the level of semigroups, leading to a new generic family of stochastic equations in Laplace duality.